 Our business is highly dependent on the communications and information systems of Capitala Investment Advisors.
 Certain of these systems are provided to Capitala Investment Advisors by third-party service providers.
 Any failure or interruption of such systems, including as a result of the termination of an agreement with any such third-party service provider, could cause delays or other problems in our activities.
-This, in turn, could have a material adverse effect on our operating results and negatively affect the market price of our common stock and our ability to make distributions to our stockholders.
+This, in turn, could have a material adverse effect on our operating results.